The Difference Between Woman And Women

 Common Mistakes

 One common error is using "woman" when the context requires a plural form.
-For example, saying "The woman are often underrepresented in STEM fields" is incorrect.
+As an example, saying "The woman are often underrepresented in STEM fields" is incorrect.
 The correct sentence is: "The women are often underrepresented in STEM fields."
 Another mistake is using "womens" as a plural form, which is grammatically incorrect.
 The correct plural form is always "women."

 Pronunciation